reket1990/halo-sample-cart/README.md

 ## Installation

    * Make sure you have a working internet connection.
 The virtual machine will be downloading packages from the internet in order to configure itself.
+   * Download and install Virtualbox.
+   * Download and install Vagrant.
    * Start the Vagrant box (VM) by typing: `vagrant up`
    * During the startup process, the virtual machine will be provisioned with git, php and composer.

+Note: We expect installation to take 15-30 minutes to setup.
+If for any reason it is taking longer, please feel free to reach out to us.
+We are happy to [help](#support).

 ## Running Tests